eltiare/kazoo/readme.markdown

     <p>This is the generated URL for this page: <%= url(:show, :id => @feed.id) %></p>

-If you run into any problems or have suggestions, feel free to send a ticket to /dev/null.
-Or you can submit one at https://github.com/eltiare/kazoo/issues, your choice.
+If you run into any problems or have suggestions please submit a ticket at  https://github.com/eltiare/kazoo/issues